adriannovegil/awesome-observability/README.md

 ### Time Series Database

+- [M3](https://github.com/m3db/m3) - Distributed TSDB and Query Engine, Prometheus Sidecar, Metrics Aggregator, and more such as Graphite storage and query engine.
 <!--lint ignore double-link-->
 - [Prometheus](https://prometheus.io/) - The Prometheus monitoring system and time series database.
 - [VictoriaMetrics](https://victoriametrics.com/) - VictoriaMetrics is a fast, cost-effective and scalable monitoring solution and time series database.